 In rare cases, infection of the brain and spinal cord occurs, causing sudden high fever (103° to 106°F), stiff neck, and a headache that keeps getting worse.
 Inflammation and swelling of the brain, called encephalitis, can occur.
 The disease can sometimes worsen quickly.
 About one-third of people who develop encephalitis from an infection with the EEE virus will die.
 Among those who survive, many are left with mild to severe disabilities.

 People over age 50 or younger than age 15 are at greatest risk for developing severe disease.

+EEE spreads to humans through the bite of an infected mosquito.
+It does not spread from person to person.
 EEE virus typically infects birds, and in most years it remains in bird populations, posing little danger to humans and horses.
 Mosquitoes become infected by feeding on infected birds.
 If an infected mosquito bites a horse, human or other susceptible animal, the animal or person can become sick.
 The virus that causes EEE is only spread by mosquitoes.
 People, horses and deer do not spread the disease.

 Eastern equine encephalitis illness is required to be reported to the Vermont Department of Health within 24 hours.
 Report cases by calling 802-863-7240 (24/7).